Indonesia proposes changes to aviation rules after AirAsia crash

-JAKARTA Indonesia's transport minister proposed a number of changes to improve aviation safety standards at a parliamentary hearing on Tuesday, just over three weeks after an AirAsia passenger jet crashed killing all 162 people on board.
+JAKARTA Jan 20 Indonesia's transport minister proposed a number of changes to improve aviation safety standards at parliamentary hearing on Tuesday, just over three weeks after an AirAsia passenger jet crashed killing all 162 people on board.

-Ignasius Jonan also told the hearing that, according to radar data, the plane had ascended faster than normal in its final minutes, after which it stalled.

 "It is a habit among airlines that they sometimes sell tickets before they have obtained a route permit," Jonan said.
 "Now route permits must be obtained 4 months before the flight and airlines will not be allowed to sell tickets before that."